Holmes à Court Gallery

-The Holmes à Court Gallery is an art gallery located in the original Vasse Felix winery at Cowaramup (near Margaret River) in Western Australia.
+The Holmes à Court Gallery is an art gallery in Western Australia.
+It has two locations—a gallery located in the original Vasse Felix winery at Cowaramup (near Margaret River) and another in West Perth.
 It is owned by Janet Holmes à Court.

 Exhibits

 The gallery displays works from the Holmes à Court Collection through a series of seasonal exhibitions.
 There is a sculpture garden extending into the grounds of the Vasse Felix winery, where sculptures by local artists are displayed in a garden setting.
-In 2013, the gallery installed The Art of Sound exhibition in collaboration with the National Film and Sound Archive of Australia.
+In 2013, the gallery installed The Art of Sound exhibition in collaboration with the National Film and Sound Archive.

 History

-The gallery was previously located in East Perth but relocated in October 2010 to the Vasse Felix site.
+The gallery was previously located in East Perth until it closed in October 2010.

-Holmes à Court Collection
+Collection

 The Holmes à Court family was interested in Australian art and commenced a collection in the early 1970s.
-The collection is now internationally renowned as it has over 4000 artworks, many of them being culturally significant works.
+The collection is now internationally renowned as it has over 5000 artworks, many of them being culturally significant works.